faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 Sometimes the past dynamic behavior of our app needs to be understood in order to resolve why the application crashed.
 For example, we may have leaked memory, and then we were terminated by the system for using too much memory.
 We might have a data structure and wonder which part of the code was responsible for allocating it.

-The purpose of the `Malloc Stack` option is to provide the historical data need.
+The purpose of the `Malloc Stack` option is to provide the historical data we require.
 Memory analysis has been enhanced by Apple by providing complementary visual tools.
 Malloc Stack has a sub-option, "All Allocation and Free History" or "Live Allocations Only"

-We recommend the "All Allocation" option, unless there is just too much overhead experienced due to having an app with heavy use of memory allocation.
+We recommend the "All Allocation" option, unless there is just too much overhead experienced with it.
+That may be due to having an app which makes heavy use of memory allocation.
 The "Live Allocations Only" option is sufficient to catch memory leaks\index{memory!leak} as well as being low overhead, so it is the default option in the User Interface.

 The steps to follow are:

-1. Set the `Malloc Stack` option in the Diagnostics settings tab for the app Scheme settings.
+1. Set the `Malloc Stack` option in the Diagnostics settings tab.
 2. Launch the app.
 3. Press the Debug Memgraph Button
 4. For command line based analysis, _File -> Export Memory Graph..._